hexon/fastmsgpack/README.md

 * It introduces extension 17 which wraps map and arrays.
 Because extension headers contain the byte-length, partial decoding can efficiently skip over those values.
 * It introduces extension 18 which is like a Switch statement inside the data.
 (Whether that's a good idea is up for debate.)
 We use this to pack data for multiple locales in one value.
 * It introduces extension 19 which encodes void.
 When decoding a void as for example a map value the key and value are treated as non-existent.
+* It introduces extension 20 which injects a piece of msgpack in that place.
+It's a placeholder for data to be specified when decoding.

 ## Returned types